Sustainability

 a.

-from the past year and evaluate the seasonal changes in water use.
+bills from the past year and evaluate the seasonal changes in

 b.

-how your household gets its clean water from a natural source and what
+show how your household gets its clean water from a natural

 c.

-or too little (drought) water.
-Explore whether either or both affect
+(flooding) or too little (drought) water.
+Explore whether either

-where you live.
-Identify three water conservation or flood mitigation
+or both affect where you live.
+Identify three water conservation

 3.